simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-jokes-humor-insights/index.en.md

 ## Laughing with a Lesson

 While these jokes provide some chuckles, they also carry important lessons for those involved in cybersecurity.
-Here are a few key takeaways:
+Here are a few main points:

 1. **Strong Passwords**: Use unique and robust passwords to keep your systems secure.